 This device may not turn your bike into Optimus Prime’s cousin, but it’s one of the closest ways you can get to a data-driven bike-riding bliss of an experience.
 Maybe one of the closest things to Tony Stark’s Jarvis telling you that today’s huffing and puffing is only burning half of last Monday’s calories.

 Essentially it works as advertised, relatively easy to install and operate: The instructions are clear enough that it is worth reading them thoroughly (if quickly) when you get started, so you can set it up in several minutes without too much of a fuss.
 What’s more, taking the extra time to learn it and set it up is well worth the effort because it is capable of a lot of things and even more capable of making you happier if you took the time out to bring out its ability to shine.

 You can also set the computer for the size of your tires using the chart on the kit.
 Make sure you have your correct tire size info for calibration, and you should be well on your way without the frustration of others who may have been too excited to realize that to get the best of any product like this, you need to set it correctly.

 It is wireless, waterproof, easy to set-up while easy to use, and fairly accurate, with most of the options you’d expect and want included.
 The bright green of the LED monitor allows you to see the display on the road in the dark.

-The common downside as reported by a few is that with the volume it moves, there are scattered reports of minor issues (like an insufficient manual or small typefaces and such, which the company has addressed in recent updates).
+A reported issue noted by a few users is that with the volume of product the company moves, there are sure to be sporadic misfires and reports of minor issues (like an insufficient manual or small typefaces and such, which the company has addressed in recent updates).
 Otherwise, it’s a solid product that users swear by (not at).

-This would work great with other tools and accessories like a universal phone mount for your bike, but otherwise with or without additional devices, this adds information, knowledge and a depth not just for a better biking experience, but one that enhances your pleasure and ride overall.
+This would work great with other tools and accessories like a universal phone mount for your bike, but otherwise, with or without additional devices, this unit adds information, knowledge and a kind of depth making not just for a better biking experience, but one that enhances your pleasure and ride overall.